-Sections 6.3-6.6 discuss excitation of multiple longitudinal modes under transient switching (Sects.
-6.3-6.6) and cw microwave modulation (Sect.
+Sections 6.3-6.6 discuss the excitation of multiple longitudinal modes under transient switching (Sects.
+6.3, 6.4, 6.5, 6.6) and CW microwave modulation (Sect.
 6.7).

-These multimode behaviors have obvious implications in fiber transmission in terms of deleterious effects to the signal due to dispersion of the fiber, even at the dispersion minimum of $1.3 \,\mu$ m, since the wavelength separation between longitudinal modes are quite far apart for a typical laser diode.
-The effects are not insubstantial particularly for high frequency signals, even at the fiber dispersion minimum of $1.3 \,\mu$ m.
+These multimode behaviors have obvious implications in fiber transmission in terms of deleterious effects to the signal due to dispersion of the fiber, even at the dispersion minimum of $1.3 \,\mu$ m, since the wavelength separation between longitudinal modes is quite far apart for a typical laser diode.
+The effects are not insubstantial particularly for high-frequency signals, even at the fiber dispersion minimum of $1.3 \,\mu$ m.
 It is obvious from the discussions in Sects.
-6.3-6.7that a "single-wavelength" laser which remains single-wavelength even under transient switching or high frequency microwave modulation is essential for the possibility of fiber transmission over any reasonable distances.
+6.3, 6.4, 6.5, 6.6, and 6.7 that a "single-wavelength" laser that remains to be single-wavelength even under transient switching or high-frequency microwave modulation is essential for the possibility of fiber transmission over any reasonable distances.
 The results of Sects.
-6.3-6.7 indicate that one single key parameter controls this behavior of the laser - namely the gain selectivity (difference) between the dominant mode and the neighboring modes - the factor $\delta g$ in (6.8).
-For applications in telecommunications this issue has been solved by employing a highly wavelength selective structure, such as a grating, into the laser cavity, resulting in what is known as a Distributed Feedback Laser (DFB).
-Whereas mode rejection ratios (ratio of power in dominant mode to that of the next highest one) of $\sim 10-100$ would have been considered excellent in Fabry-Perot lasers with cleaved mirror facets, and which relies on the slight difference in the intrinsic gain between longitudinal modes of the laser medium to produce mode selectivity.
-DFB lasers routinely exhibit mode rejection ratios in the thousands or higher, rendering moot the issue of multimode lasing and associated problems due to fiber dispersion.
-Despite the added complexity in fabrication of DFB lasers, their productions have now been mastered and volume productions is now a matter of routine from a number of vendors.
+6.3, 6.4, 6.5, 6.6, and 6.7 indicate that one single key parameter controls this behavior of the laser - namely, the gain selectivity (difference) between the dominant mode and the neighboring modes - the factor δg in (6.8).
+For applications in telecommunications, this issue has been solved by employing a highly wavelength-selective structure, such as a grating, into the laser cavity, resulting in what is known as a Distributed Feedback Laser (DFB).
+Whereas mode rejection ratios (ratio of power in dominant mode to that of the next highest one) of ~10-100 would have been considered excellent in Fabry-Perot lasers with cleaved mirror facets, and which relies on the slight difference in the intrinsic gain between longitudinal modes of the laser medium to produce mode selectivity, DFB lasers routinely exhibit mode rejection ratios in the thousands or higher, rendering moot the issue of multimode lasing and associated problems due to fiber dispersion.
+Despite the added complexity in fabrication of DFB lasers, their productions have now been mastered and volume production is a matter of routine from a number of vendors.